elizajames/WLCB_draft/pages/Minutes/1891-1892/1891_11_12_resolution.md

 Recording Secretary Academy of Science--in a note dated November 12th 1891.

 _Resolved_, that the cordial thanks of the Academy be, and the same are hereby tendered to the President and members of the Woman’s Literary Club of the City of Baltimore, for the very generous and appropriate manner in which they have fitted up and furnished the Meeting Room of the Academy, for the use of the Club, as well as of the Academy.

+Transcribed document held at the [Maryland Center for History and Culture](http://mdhs.org/), Woman's Literary Club of Baltimore Collection, MS 988, Box 3.
+Part of the third season.